MicrosoftDocs/customer-insights/ci-docs/sample-guide-predict-clv.md

 ## Task 2 - Data unification

 Review the article [about data unification](data-unification.md).
-The following information assumes you familiarized with data unification in general.
+The following information assumes you are familiar with data unification in general.

 [!INCLUDE [sample-guide-unification](includes/sample-guide-unification.md)]

 ## Task 3 - Create transaction history activity

 Review the article [about customer activities](activities.md).
-The following information assumes you familiarized with creating activities in general.
+The following information assumes you are familiar with creating activities in general.

 1. Create an activity called **eCommercePurchases** with the  *eCommercePurchases:eCommerce* entity and its primary key, **PurchaseId**.